 Visit Death Valley National Park, California

-The main villages in the park are Stovepipe Wells, located near the Panamint sand dunes, and Furnace Creek, home to the park's visitors' centre.
+The main villages in the park are Stovepipe Wells, located near the Panamint sand dunes, and Furnace Creek, home to the park's visitors' center.
 The park's most unusual sights are found south of here.
-These include Artist's Palette, an eroded hillside covered in intensely coloured reds, golds, greens and blacks.
+These include Artist's Palette, an eroded hillside covered in intensely colored reds, golds, greens and blacks.

 Our itineraries will give you suggestions for what is possible when you travel in Death Valley National Park, and they showcase routes we know work particularly well.
 Treat them as inspiration, because your trip will be created uniquely by one of our specialists.